CarBikeBhp

 • Commercial vehicles older than 15 years

-• Must undergo a fitness test or be scrapped
+• Vehicles must undergo a fitness test or be scrapped

 • Tax concessions and scrap value incentives